 Why the Excitement Over Neurofeedback?

 - Efficacy Rates Improving.
-The research is growing stronger year by year, showing that neurofeedback is proving more effective that other forms of treatment, from therapy to medication.
+The research is growing stronger year by year, showing that neurofeedback is proving more effective than other forms of treatment, from therapy to medication.
 This is dependent upon the disorder, of course.
-But for ADD/ADHD, of example, the research is showing that neurofeedback is likely superior to almost every form of treatment.
-And unlike most medications
+But for ADD/ADHD, for example, the research is showing that neurofeedback is likely superior to almost every form of treatment.
+And unlike most medications.

 - No Side Effects.
 For every medication that affects the brain, there are side effects.
 For many adults and children, these side effects are remarkably uncomfortable and create their own misery.
 Neurofeedback has no side effects, other than the occasional sense of fatigue after a session.
 This is resolved with a bit of rest.

 - Doesn’t Require Engagement with the Therapist.
 Many times, children, and sometimes adults, are resistant to ‘talking’ about their problems.
 Neurofeedback doesn’t require this type of engagement or discussion.
 The change is done with the use of technology, and thus children can participate as they watch YouTube, or play a game, using their brainwaves.
 Children come to easily accept the process, as do adults.

 - Results Get After Treatment Completed.
 With therapy or medication, unfortunately, most research shows that patients decline when treatment stops.
 However, it appears that Neurofeedback, if done thoroughly, continues to enhance brain functioning after treatment is complete.
 This appears to occur because the brain is learning, evolving organism, so to speak.
 When Neurofeedback points the brain to a more efficient and healthier way to function, for many clients these pathways keep growing and evolving after the training is complete.
 The evidence is strong for this with ADD/ADHD, for example.